 CGBI is currently contributes to global maternal and child health through its membership in several global-oriented organizations, including WHO/UNICEF led Global Breastfeeding Collective and CORE Group.

-CGBI also maintains an ongoing consulting collaboration with Food for the Hungry Guatemala, providing technical assistance, training, curriculum development since 2015.
+CGBI has also had a consulting collaboration with Food for the Hungry Guatemala, providing technical assistance, training, curriculum through consecutive projects related to Responsive Feeding.
 As a long time supporter of the World Alliance for Breastfeeding Action (WABA), and their World Breastfeeding Week, CGBI has served as key writer for the 2010 theme and North American Region (WABA-NA) representative prior to Miriam’s passing.
-Kathy Parry continues to participate as a review committee member for the annual WBW Action Folder.
+CGBI is currently a member of WABA, and Kathy Parry participates annually as a reviewer for the WBW Action Folder.
+CGBI has been a member of the Global Breastfeeding Collective since its inception under a different name in 2015, and Kathy Parry is currently serving a term on the Coordinating Committee of the organization.

 We look forward to future global collaborations, especially in the areas of infant feeding in complex disaster and recovery settings, and maternity care practices in health care facilities.